 Student Cumulative Records

 Any past or present student cumulative record as maintained by the College is considered confidential, and access to the record is limited to the current student/College alum, or those persons who have legitimate requests for the information contained in the record.
-Student cumulative records are maintained in the Office of Admissions and Records on each campus.
+Student cumulative records are maintained in the Office of Enrollment Services on each campus.
 Detailed information about student rights to and release of records can be viewed in section 41003 of the Policies and Procedures posted online at www.montgomerycollege.edu/pnp.

 To qualify as a candidate for the associate’s degree, a student must have earned a minimum of 60 hours of academic credit, which must include (a) the General Education requirements (see the Curricula section of this catalog) and (b) all courses required in the curriculum elected by the student.
 No more than 45 of the 60 hours required for the associate’s degree may be earned outside of the College (70 percent of the required credit hours for certificates).
 Health Science students may have additional requirements.
 Students should consult a program coordinator for more information.